w1z2z/online-chat/README.md

 ## Functional

+* Sending and receiving messages online
+* Authentication by email and password with JWT
+* Create and manage group chats
+* Search for other users

+## Can be developed

+* Personal profile of users
+* Implement the Friends subsystem (adding and removing friends)
+* Add a general news feed

 ## Getting Started

-First, run the development:
+Run the development:

-In directory client: `npm run dev`
+Start client: `npm run dev`

-In directory server: `npm run start:dev`
+Start Server: `npm run start:dev`

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+You also need to have Postgres on your device and configure the database according to ormconfig.ts